 6. The Group Can Turn Damaging Criticism Into Constructive Contributions

 Not every critic belongs on this team, of course.
-There are some people who—to put it plainly—simply do not respect the respect you give them.
-However, when your critics actually do contribute to case design, they may even develop some sense of ownership for the case.
-This should lead to fewer critical surprises late in the game.
+There are some people who—to put it plainly— do not respect the respect you give them.
+However, when your critics indeed contribute to case design, they may even develop some sense of ownership for the case.
+As a result, you should have fewer critical surprises late in the game.

-I went to the IT Directors final presentation to the Executive Committee and you will probably not be surprised to hear he won their approval.
-By creating and using cross-organizational second team, we effectively de-clawed the cat, so to speak.
-And, as a result, the Director established an authority and credibility that would have been impossible to achieve had he stuck to the Do it yourself temptation.
+I went to the IT Directors final presentation to the Executive Committee, and you will probably not be surprised to hear he won their approval.
+By creating and using cross-organizational second team, we effectively de-clawed the cat.
+And, as a result, the Director established authority and credibility that would have been impossible to achieve had he stuck to the Do it yourself temptation.